-Pursuant to the registration rights agreement, we shall bear all fees and expenses incurred in connection with the registration of the securities, except that selling stockholders will pay all broker's commissions and, in connection with any underwritten offering, all expenses customarily borne by selling stockholders in an underwritten offering, including underwriting discounts and commissions.
-The selling stockholders will be indemnified by us, against certain civil liabilities, including certain liabilities under the Securities Act or the Exchange Act or otherwise, or alternatively will be entitled to contribution in connection with those liabilities.
+We shall bear all fees and expenses incurred in connection with the registration of the securities, except that selling stockholders will pay all brokers' commissions and, in connection with any underwritten offering, all expenses customarily borne by selling stockholders in an underwritten offering, including underwriting discounts and commissions.
+Certain of the selling stockholders will be indemnified by us, against certain civil liabilities, including certain liabilities under the Securities Act or the Exchange Act or otherwise, or alternatively will be entitled to contribution in connection with those liabilities.